astronomer/docs/astro/create-deployment.md

 There are three ways to create a Deployment:

-- Manually, using the Cloud UI.
+- Manually, using the Astro UI.
 This is the most basic way to create a Deployment and is the focus of this document.
 - Programmatically, using [`astro deployment create`](cli/astro-deployment-create.md).
 - Programmatically, using a Deployment template file.
 See [Manage Deployments as code](manage-deployments-as-code.md).